bcrowell/cm_invariants/README.md

 Function that computes various tensors from the metric, and then computes all the CM invariants.

+## cm_init()

+Initializes tensors used in computing the CM invariants.
+This is called automatically by cm_invariants(), so it only needs to be used when calculating some rather than all of the invariants, as in the example above using the Kerr-Newman metric.

 ## cm_r(),cm_r1(),cm_r2(),cm_r3(),cm_m3(),cm_m4(),cm_w1(),cm_w2(),cm_m1(),cm_m2(),cm_m5()

 Functions that calculate the individual CM invariants.